ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 * a value of regard power that may be used to start charging (that means charging will start even if not enough surplus is available - suggested 0 W for 1 phases charging, 500 W to 2000 W for 3 phases charging)
 * an increment for amperage (suggested 500 mA)
 * a value of regard that may be temporarily used to uphold charging session (that means charging will stop later even if enough surplus is no longer available - starting regard will be added - suggested 500 W)
-* minimum duration of charging session (even if surplus is no longer sufficient, a charging session wil llast at least this time - suggested 300 sec)
+* minimum duration of charging session (even if surplus is no longer sufficient, a charging session will last at least this time - suggested 300 sec)
+* time to continue charging session each time surplus is no longer sufficient (to bridge the time on cloudy days)

 ### power limitation